Gallery: Record-breaking Southsea parkrun in the sun

-With glorious weather on Saturday it was no surprise to the see the promenade packed with runners enjoying their morning 5k.
+With glorious weather on Saturday it was no surprise to the see the promenade packed for Southsea parkrun.

 The superb new record total of 483 finishers beat the previous highest turnout of 473.